martinvonz/jj/docs/revsets.md

   Some file patterns might need quoting because the `expression` must also be parsable as a revset.
 For example, `.` has to be quoted in `file(".")`.

+* `diff_contains(text[, files])`: Commits containing diffs matching the given `text` pattern line by line.

+  The search paths can be narrowed by the `files` expression.
+All modified files are scanned by default, but it is likely to change in future version to respect the command line path arguments.

+  For example, `diff_contains("TODO", "src")` will search revisions where "TODO" is added to or removed from files under "src".

 * `conflict()`: Commits with conflicts.

 * `present(x)`: Same as `x`, but evaluated to `none()` if any of the commits